 Artman Rehab: The First Choice for Compassionate Care

-“I’m a retired X-ray tech, and I teach CPR classes at Artman,” Denise explains.
-Teaching CPR classes to physical and occupational therapists within the community, Denise was plenty familiar with Artman’s dedication to compassionate care.
+“I’m a retired X-ray tech, and I used to teach CPR classes at Artman,” Denise explains.
+As she taught CPR classes to physical and occupational therapists within the community, Denise was plenty familiar with Artman’s dedication to compassionate care.

 I really admire the community at Artman and the great work that they do for their residents.
 I knew they would be the right place to do my rehabilitation.Denise Mainardi, recovered patient of Artman Rehab